parallel-js/parallel.js/README.md

 > **Update: September 2016**: New forces are put in place to drive the code forward.

-Parallel.js is a library for to make parallel computing in Javascript simple.
-It works in Node.js and in the Web Browser.
+Parallel.js is a library making JavScript parallel computing simple.
+Parallel.js works in Node.js and in the web browser for client side, server side or a mixture of client and server side compute.
-Parallel takes advantage of Web Workers for the web, and child processes for Node.
+Parallel.js takes advantage of Web Workers for the web, and child processes for Node.

 # Installation

 You can download the raw javascript file [here](https://raw.github.com/adambom/parallel.js/master/lib/parallel.js)

 Just include it via a script tag in your HTML page